Gladys Knight« Return to the Event List

 Mammoth Live Presents

-The June 17, 2020, Gladys Knight concert, rescheduled to Saturday, August 15, and then to Saturday, November 14, is being rescheduled again to Sunday, May 23, 2021.
+The June 17, 2020, Gladys Knight concert, rescheduled to August 15, then to November 14, and then to May 23, 2021, is being rescheduled again to November 20, 2021.
 All original tickets and also tickets purchased for the previous reschedules will be honored on the new date.
 Thank you for understanding.
 If the new date does not work for you, please seek a refund at your original point of purchase.

 Reserved Seating: $79, $99, $125, $140